shakacode/react_on_rails/README.md

 We're definitely not doing that.
 With react_on_rails, webpack is mainly generating a nice JavaScript file for inclusion into `application.js`.
 We're going to KISS.
 And that's all relative given how much there is to get right in an enterprise class web application.

+## Upgrade

+To upgrade existing apps to react on rails 7 see the [Installation Overview](docs/basics/installation-overview.md)

 ## Getting Started

 **For more detailed instructions**, see the [React on Rails Basic Tutorial](docs/tutorial.md).